🔴We Have the Proof: These are the Immigrants Destroying America and The West 2025-10-21 18:11

 So they're effectively destroying your culture.

-Now that's not everybody that's coming in, but a large majority of the people that come in have no desire to be a part of what makes America great.
+Now, that's not everybody that's coming in, but a large majority of the people that come in have no desire to be a part of what makes America great, truly great, right?

 And because of that, you're seeing people's lives affected by it, and sometimes in very, very stark, difficult ways, right?

-It doesn't mean that I don't want people to come in this country illegally or legally, sorry.
+It doesn't mean that I don't want people to come into this country illegally or illegally.

 And there's nothing, you know, like I think the libertarian argument would be that like these people are equal, right?